Otincelescud/Mandelbrot-Set/README.md

 ### Requirements

 - [sdl 2.30.3](https://www.libsdl.org/)
+- [glad](https://glad.dav1d.de/) for OpenGL of version at least 3.3

 In order to install SDL2 follow the link above and follow the instructions on the Official SDL2 Website.
+In order to install glad generate the package on the [website](https://glad.dav1d.de/) then move the include/glad and include/KHM dirs to your include path and the move the src/glad.c file to the root of the project directory.

 ### Building and Running